frictionlessdata/livemark/pages/guides-and-tutorials/data-journalism.md

 # Data Journalism

 Livemark has been created with a focus on data journalism.
-It provides a complete toolset for working with data, starting from data extraction and ending with a publushed website containing interactive charts, tables, and other features.
+It provides a complete toolset for working with data, starting from data extraction and ending with a published website containing interactive charts, tables, and other features.

 ## Example